top of page

 There are two types of Contempt of Court: Civil Contempt and Criminal Contempt.

 Civil Contempt refers to the willful disobeying of a court order with the ability to still comply with the order.
-The consequence for Civil Contempt is that the person can be put in jail until s/he complies with the order.
+The consequence for Civil Contempt is that the person can be put in jail or pay a daily fine until s/he complies with the order.
 The consequence of Civil Contempt is not to punish the individual, but to compel them to comply with the court order.
 Examples of Civil Contempt include:

 • Failing to return a child after the end of the person’s custodial time;